-^{}The sections of this chapter, with the exception of Section 1, have been revised in co-operation with W. H. Losee, B.Sc., Chief of the Mining, Metallurgical and Chemical Branch, Dominion Bureau of Statistics.
-A complete list of the publications of this Branch appears in Chapter XXVIII, Section 1.
-Subsection 1 of Section 1 has been compiled from material supplied by the Lands, Parks and Forests Branch of the Department of Mines and Resources, Ottawa, and Subsection 2 of Section 1 from material furnished by the Provincial Governments.
+^{}Except where otherwise noted, this chapter has been revised in co-operation with W. H. Losee, B.Sc., Chief of the Mining, Metallurgical and Chemical Branch, Dominion Bureau of Statistics.
+A complete list of the publications of this Branch appears in Chapter XXX.